zhouqingyi616/SAFT/README.md

 I'm always open to discussion, and will try my best to reply to received e-mails.

 ## Cite
-If you find the SAFT code provided here interesting and useful, please consider to cite our paper:
+If you find the SAFT code provided here interesting and useful, please consider citing our paper:

     @article{zhou2022saft,
       title={SAFT: shotgun advancing front technique for massively parallel mesh generation on GPU},